MichaelRingleb/Auto_Polymerization/README.md

 https://gitlab.com/aspuru-guzik-group/self-driving-lab/devices
 Hotplates
 Pumps
-Spectrometer (NMR spectrometer)
+Spectrometer (NMR spectrometer, UV_Vis (CSS200))
 Serial Device

-Install Arduino IDE on PC and upload the Arduino code (in subfolder Arduino sketch) to the Arduino board

 For correct DLL for CSS200 spectrometer, you have to change the value for DLL_FILE in ccs_spectrometer.py in the matterlab package.
 The correct file path is typically DLL_FILE = Path(r"C:\Program Files\IVI Foundation\VISA\Win64\Bin\TLCCS_64.dll")

+Install Arduino IDE on PC and upload the Arduino code (in subfolder Arduino sketch) to the Arduino board

 ## Notes
 - Adjust the COM port (`port="COM7"`) to match your system.